waggle-sensor/edge-plugins/plugin-training-fcn/README.md

 The docker file is providing a method of training a semantic segmentation model, Resnet101 based FCN network, using PyTorch 1.3.
 Basically, python3 libraries; torch, torchvision, tqdm, fcn, and fcn related libraries are necessary.
 The code is supporting CPU and CUDA.

 For any of image pairs of original images and labeled images can use this method for segmentation.
-An example usage of this method is cloud coverage estimation.
+An example usage of this method is cloud coverage estimation and water flooding/ponding detection.

 ### How train: